tektoncd/pipeline/tekton/README.md

 To use [`tkn`](https://github.com/tektoncd/cli) to run the `publish-tekton-pipelines` `Task` and create a release:

-1. Pick the revision you want to release and update the [`resources.yaml`](./resources.yaml) file to add a `PipelineResoruce` for it, e.g.:
+1. Pick the revision you want to release and add a `PipelineResoruce` for it, e.g.:

    ```yaml